ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 - : int = 3
 ```

-Note that this is still just one expression.
-We can define a function to do the
+**Please note** that this multiline code is still just one expression.
+OCaml knows the expression isn't complete until it sees the `;;`.

+## Functions

+The `let` keyword can also be used to define a function to do the
-job for any number:
+job for any number.
+Here we name a function `square`:

 ```ocaml
 # let square x = x * x;;